mgleis/disk-usage-insights/plugin/readme.txt

 = How to uninstall the plugin? =

 Simply deactivate and delete the plugin.
+All previous snapshot databases will be deleted, too.

 = Is Multisite supported? =